xastor/winaudit/README.md

 * Install [Haxe](https://haxe.org) 3.4 or higher
 * Install hxcpp by running `haxelib install hxcpp`
 * Install HaxeDevelop
+* Open the project file `winaudit_service/project.hxproj` and build.
-* Open the project file `winaudit.hxproj` and build.
+* Open the project file `winaudit_userhelper/project.hxproj` and build.

 ## Running as a service

 I recommend running the service using [winsw](https://github.com/kohsuke/winsw).

+* To use :
+  * Copy the winsw_template folder
+  * Add `winaudit_service/bin/Service.exe`
+  * Add `winaudit_userhelper/bin/UserHelper.exe`
+  * Add [settings](docs/settings.md) to `Service.ini`

+Install and start/stop using the provided batch scripts.

 This service wrapper was used during development, and winaudit has custom support for the winsw self-updating feature.

-TODO : Add a sample service configuration.

 ## Disclaimer